 |FA:||Paul Emrick & Bruce Eriksen|

 Pitches 1 and 2.
 Start on the far left (east) side of the Umbrella Wall.
 Both pitches are 5.10 and go up the right-leaning corner/face.
 Awkward start to the first pitch, wet/mossy ledge with loose rock to an open book corner.
 Don't be deterred with the shitty start, the rest of the route is really good.
-There is a harder bolted pitch/option for the 2nd pitch (5.11/12?) on the right side, or just continue face climbing up the right-leaning corner (just to the right of a big dirty crack).
+There is a harder bolted pitch/option for the 1st/2nd pitches ("Jokers Wild", 5.12+) on the right overhanging side, or just continue face climbing up the right-leaning corner (just to the right of a big dirty crack).
 Both pitches are roughly 80 -100 feet long.
 You could link P1/P2, but you'd need 20+ draws.

 Pitch 3.
-Traverse to the right across the upper left black streak (often wet), then pull the small roof just left of the top of center black streak.
-Then climb up to the massive roof with a exposed traverse all the way to far right hand corner of the roof.
-Find a cramped hanging belay (sort of), 5.10+.
-This is a long pitch...130-150 feet?
+The money pitch.
+Traverse to the right across the upper left black streak, then pull the small roof just left of the top of center black streak.
+Climb up to the main umbrella wall roof with an exposed traverse all the way to far right hand corner of the roof.
+Set a hanging belay (sort of) in the corner), 5.10-, 120 - 140 feet.

 Pitch 4.
-Start by traversing out right from the belay, then go around the arete/corner and up.
+Traverse out right from the belay, then go around the arete/corner and up.
 After coming around the arete/roof onto the face, climb straight up on big holds (jugs/pockets) staying just to the right of the crack.
 You get big exposure on the first few moves out from the belay.
-This is the easiest pitch of the climb, but it is the most exposed, 5.9, 80-100 feet.
+This is the easiest pitch of the climb, 5.9, 70 - 80 feet.

 BRING TWO 70 METER ROPES FOR THE RAPPEL.
-I don't think two 60 meter ropes will reach the ground from the p3 anchors.
-It can be a little tricky getting down.
-We rapped from p5 anchors to P4, then from p4 down and around the corner/roof to the p3 anchors, and then all the way down.
+Two 60 meter ropes won't reach the ground from the P3 anchors.
+It can be a little tricky getting down from the top.
+Rap from P5 anchors to P4, then from P4 down and around the corner/roof to the P3 anchors, and then all the way down.